bank-vaults/bank-vaults.dev/docs/tls/_index.md

     CANamespaces []string `json:"caNamespaces,omitempty"`
 ```

-The `ca.crt` key is mandatory in `existingTlsSecretName` otherwise the Bank-Vaults components can verify the Vault server certificate.
+The `ca.crt` key is mandatory in `existingTlsSecretName` otherwise the Bank-Vaults components can't verify the Vault server certificate.

 ## Using the generated custom TLS certificate with vault-operator: